drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 P(x) = \sum_{i=0}^x p(i)
 $$

-Thus in this hash table, the total number of buckets those have less than `x` keys is:
+Thus in this hash table, the total number of buckets that has less than `x` keys is:

 $$
 b \cdot P(x) = b \cdot \sum_{i=0}^x p(i)
 $$

 Choose `x` so that the total number of such buckets is `1`.
-Then this only bucket must be the one that has least keys.
+Then this only bucket must be the one that has the fewest keys.
 So find `x` that satisfies:

 $$
 b \cdot \sum_{i=0}^x p(i) = 1